-CIRCLE command in AutoCAD has a functions to draw a circle object.
-This command is include in the DRAW command group.
+The CIRCLE command is used to create circle objects in AutoCAD.
+This command is included in the DRAW command group.

-We can activate the CIRCLE command from the Ribbon Panel by clicking the CIRCLE command icon in the DRAW panel under the Home tab.
+If your workspace includes the Ribbon Panel you can activate the CIRCLE command by clicking the Circle icon in the Draw panel under the Home tab.

-If you want to activate the CIRCLE command from the command line, simply type the letter C and then Enter.
+Alternatively, you can activate the CIRCLE command from the command line by typing C and pressing Enter.

 | Command | CIRCLE |